ethz-asl/object_keypoints/README.md

 ```
 { "keypoint_config": [1, 3] }
 ```
-What this means, is that the is first going to be one keypoint of the first type and then three keypoint of the next type.
+What this means, is that there will first be a keypoint of the first type and then three keypoints of the next type.
+Save this file for later.

 StereoLabel can be launched with `python3 scripts/label.py <path-to-dataset-folder>`.
 To label keypoints, click on the keypoints in the same order in each image.
 Make sure to label the points consistent with the keypoint configuration that you defined, so that the keypoints end up on the right heatmaps downstream.

 If you have multiple objects in the scene, it is important that you annotate one object at the time, sticking to the keypoint order, as the tool makes the assumption that one object's keypoints follow each other.
-The amount of keypoints you label should equal the amount of objects times the total number of keypoints.
+The amount of keypoints you label should equal the amount of objects times the total number of keypoints per object.

 Once you have labeled an equal number of points on the left and right image, points will be backprojected, so that you can make sure that everything is correctly configured and that you didn't make a mistake.
 The points are saved at the same time to a file `keypoints.json` in each scene's directory.

 Here are some keyboard actions the tool supports:
-- `a` change the left frame with a random frame from the current sequence.
+- Press `a` to change the left frame with a random frame from the current sequence.
-- `b` change the right frame with a random frame from the current sequence.
+- Press `b` to change the right frame with a random frame from the current sequence.
-- `<tab>` go to next sequence.
+- Press `<tab>` to go to next sequence, after you labeled a sequence.

 Once the points have been saved and backprojected, you can freely press `a` and `b` to swap out the frames to different ones in the sequence.
 It will project the 3D points back into 2D onto the new frames.
 You can check that the keypoints project nicely to each frame.
 If not, you likely misclicked, the viewpoints are too close to each other, there could be an issue with your camera or hand-eye calibration or the camera poses are not accurate for some other reason.